 If you have trouble sleeping - or know someone who has - this

 leaflet may be helpful.
-It covers common problems with sleep,
+It covers some common problems with

-as well as some more unusual problems.
-There are some simple tips
+sleep, as well as some more unusual ones.
+There are some simple

-on how to sleep better, and how to decide if you need professional
+tips on how to sleep better, and how to decide if you

-We don't usually need to think very much about sleep.
-It's
+You don't usually need to think very much about sleep.

-properly.
-We call it insomnia.
-It's usually just for
+sleep properly (we call it insomnia).
+It's usually just

-a short time, perhaps when we're worried or excited.
-When things
+for a short time, perhaps when you're worried or excited.
+When

-settle down, we start sleeping properly again.
-If you can't sleep
+things settle down, you start to sleep properly again.
+If you

-properly, it can be a real problem because we all need sleep
+can't sleep properly, it can be a real problem because we all